-Trump moving fast on U.S. Supreme Court, nominee seen by July 10
+Trump narrows Supreme Court list, to name nominee July 9

 White House aide Marc Short said on MSNBC that the White House hoped for a Senate confirmation vote in September.

-That schedule would put a new justice in place before the congressional mid-term elections in November, when all seats in the House of Representatives and a third of those in the Senate will be contested.
+That would put a new justice in place before the congressional midterm elections in November, when all seats in the House of Representatives and a third of those in the Senate will be contested.

 Trump met on Thursday with senators from both parties at the White House to discuss the court vacancy created by the retirement of Kennedy, which was announced on Wednesday.